Last modified on: 21/11/2024

 I’m not a huge fan of using bleach, but sometimes, it’s a necessary evil.

-Note: If you do choose to clean your washing machine’s rubber seal this way, bear in mind you should take some precautions.
+Note: If you do decide to clean your washing machine’s rubber seal this way, bear in mind you should take some precautions.
 Always air out your home when using bleach.
 Never mix bleach and other cleaning products.
 Wearing gloves, glasses, and a mask is a good idea.

 Now, here’s how to clean your washing machine’s door seal using bleach and baking soda: